What is a Threat Intelligence Platform?

 5. Enhance.
 Correlate.
 Evaluate

 Security teams can enhance their ability to detect and respond to threats by using a top-notch threat intelligence system.
-This system automates the entire threat intelligence lifecycle, allowing security teams to augment and correlate indicators of compromise (IOCs) from various intelligence sources.
+This threat intelligence platform automates the entire threat intelligence lifecycle, allowing security teams to augment and correlate indicators of compromise (IOCs) from various intelligence sources.
 By doing so, they can remove false alarms and add more context to threat records.

 Moreover, security teams can prioritize their actions by calculating the confidence scores of IOCs.
 They can then analyze the threat intelligence and block IOCs based on the risk score.